 So, what does your business need to be aware of in order to best comply with the UTPA and avoid these business-killing risks?
 First, you should educate yourself about what conduct is generally prohibited.
 Please see: https://www.oregonlaws.org/ors/646.607

 In short, you must avoid deceptive, misleading, and unconscionable trade practices as they relate to household real estate, goods, or services and related statutory collection prohibitions.
-You should also consult with (or hire) general business counsel to review your business processes and any potential legal exposure prior to problems arising.
+You should also consult with (and hire) general business counsel to review your business processes and any potential legal exposure prior to problems arising.
 Remember: “An ounce of prevention…”

 Of important note: prohibited conduct under the UTPA is broadly defined and applies to large classes of specific conduct.
 There are also common industries that are commonly investigated like: telecommunication companies, phone solicitors, used car dealers, contractors, and various other sellers of household real estate, goods, or services and bill collectors.

-Therefore, consumer businesses should operate by the golden rule of treating their customers fairly, openly, promptly, and honestly.
+Therefore, Oregon businesses should operate by the golden rule of treating their customers fairly, openly, promptly, and honestly.
 This can help your business avoid many problems to begin with.
 When disputes do arise, you should attempt to resolve them in the same manner and directly with your customer or the consumer.
 The risk of not doing so is that these folks may hurt your business not only through bad reviews and public criticism, but may file a consumer complaint with the DOJ which can be done easily by phone or online.
 The DOJ investigates its consumer complaints.

 If your business is contacted by the DOJ, the DOJ recommends you respond accordingly: https://www.doj.state.or.us/consumer-protection/for-businesses/how-to-respond-to-a-contact-from-the-doj/